 Area III: Nine credit hours in Historical Studies, including at least one of the following introductory courses: 700a, 700b, or 701a.
+Only three hours of Denominational History courses may be counted toward the Area III requirement.

 Area IV: Twelve credit hours, including three hours in preaching or communication.